 The initial tag costs $15 to $30, depending on the style you choose, and includes the first year of membership in the ERP database.
 Future years are $10 and you can opt for automatic renewal — helpful if you’re off cruising when it’s time to renew.
 Shipping is just $1.49 in the US and Canada and they offer worldwide shipping.
 You can also buy one as a gift.

 Here’s my wristband.
 The blanked out line is Dave’s cell phone since we’re cruising in areas with cell coverage.
-And you can have more than one tag linked to the same data, if you want — say if you’re a part-year cruiser, you could have one with a cell number and one with a boat name.
+And you can have more than one tag linked to the same data, if you want.
+Say you’re a part-year cruiser, you could have one with a cell number and one with a boat name.
 Dave has a “dog-tag” style one and there are several other styles.
 I wear mine 24/7 (except when “dressed up”) so I never have to remember to put it on.

 The plates are all stainless and they are laser engraved, with a lifetime guarantee.
 The bands or neck chains may have to be replaced over time (mine is just over 3 years old and it’s almost time to replace the wrist band).
+I have since switched to the silicone wrist band.
 These will stand up to life aboard!

 Your Emergency Response Profile contains all the info you might want someone to have in case of an emergency: